Timm49/similar-content-laravel/README.md

 Easily generate and manage content embeddings for your Laravel models, enabling content similarity and recommendation functionality powered by AI.

+### What happens:
+- It creates an embedding for a model

 ## Installation

 Install via Composer: